neoconstel/Movie-Episodes-Utility/README.md

 decide to make a suitable resolution to the problem immediately?
 Well, that's why the missing episodes functionality is here to help.

+## Requirements to Launch
+- Just have python (3.8+) installed.
+No extra modules/packages are needed.

 ### Features Implemented
 - Episode Renaming